ashishpatil3101/desktop-VB-App-slidely/README.md

 2. **Open the project in Visual Studio:**

-    Open `WinFormsApp1.vbproj` or the corresponding project file in Visual Studio.
+    Open `WinFormsApp1.vbproj` or `WinFormsApp1.sln` or the corresponding project file in Visual Studio.

 3. **Run the application:**